 Design & Technology

-All students in Years 7 to 9 follow a Design & Technology course.
+All students in years 7 to 9 follow a Design & Technology course.
 This involves them in a series of designing and making tasks, working with, wood, metal, plastic or food.
 In year 9 students are taught in half form group sizes to maximise their teaching and learning experiences and allow students to really flourish in this practical subject.
-In all 3 years emphasis is placed on enjoyment and producing work of quality by developing some practical skills
+In all years the emphasis is placed on enjoyment and producing work of quality by developing some practical skills

 The department sits adjacent to the Art and Food Technology rooms.

-Key Stage 4
+Key stage 4

 Key Stage 5

-Outside the Classroom
+Outside the classroom

-Students are however expected to collect research and continue their classroom studies outside of lesson time through further reading and exam preparation.
+Students are expected to collect research and continue their classroom studies outside of lesson time through further reading and exam preparation.